Theatre Arts (THEA)

 THEA 425.
 Play Direction II.
 3 Credits.

 A continuation of THEA 300 with emphasis on contemporary theories, analysis, research, conceptualization, and implementation.
 Laboratory experience.
 Prerequisite: THEA 300 or consent of instructor.
-S.
+S, even years.

 THEA 426.
 Scene Design for the Stage.
 3 Credits.